arduino/CTC-Arduino/README.md

 CTC-Arduino
 ===========

-Arduino code and libraries for the CTC project by Arduino Verkstad
+Arduino code and libraries for the CTC project by Arduino LLC